pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *SQL formatting* panel to specify your preferences for reformatting of SQL.

+* Use the *Data type case* option to specify whether to change data types into upper, lower, or preserve case.
+* Use the *Expression width* option to specify maximum number of characters in parenthesized expressions to be kept on single line.
-* Use the *Comma-first notation* option to specify whether to place commas before or after column names.
+* Use the *Function case* option to specify whether to change function names into upper, lower, or preserve case.
 * Use the *Identifier case* option to specify whether to change identifiers (object names) into upper, lower, or capitalized case.
-* Use the *Keyword case* option to specify whether to change keywords into upper, lower, or capitalized case.
+* Use the *Keyword case* option to specify whether to change keywords into upper, lower, or preserve case.
-* Use the *Re-indent aligned?* option to specify that indentations of statements should be changed, aligned by keywords.
-* Use the *Re-indent?* option to specify that indentations of statements should be changed.
+* Use *Lines between queries* to specify how many empty lines to leave between SQL statements.
+If set to zero it puts no new line.
+* Use *Logical operator new line* to specify newline placement before or after logical operators (AND, OR, XOR).
+* Use *New line before semicolon?* to specify whether to place query separator (;) on a separate line.
 * Use the *Spaces around operators?* option to specify whether or not to include spaces on either side of operators.
-* Use the *Strip comments?* option to specify whether or not comments should be removed.
 * Use the *Tab size* option to specify the number of spaces per tab or indent.
 * Use the *Use spaces?* option to select whether to use spaces or tabs when indenting.
-* Use the *Wrap after N characters* option to specify the column limit for wrapping column separated lists (e.g. of column names in a table).
-If set to 0 (zero), each item will be on it's own line.

 The Schema Diff Node
 ********************